Informed Dynamic Scheduling for QLDPC Codes: Background

-It can be seen that identifying two matrices satisfying the constraint (\ref{eq:symplectic}) is not trivial.
-Thus, a class of stabilizer codes, called the Calderbank, Shor-Steane (CSS) codes, are widely used \cite{CSS1,CSS2}.
+It can be observed that identifying two matrices satisfying the constraint (\ref{eq:symplectic}) is not trivial.
+Thus, a well-known subclass of stabilizer codes, called the Calderbank, Shor-Steane (CSS) codes, are widely used \cite{CSS1,CSS2}.
 The parity-check matrix for a CSS code has the form

-Thus, the equation (\ref{eq:symplectic}) can be reduced to $H_XH_Z^T=\mathbf{0}$.
+Under this structure, the equation (\ref{eq:symplectic}) can be reduced to $H_XH_Z^T=\mathbf{0}$.
 Suppose two classical linear block codes satisfy the relationship $C_X\subset C_Z$, then the parity-check matrix $H_Z$ of the code $C_Z$ and $H_X$ of $C^{\bot}_X$ can form a CSS code since $G_XH_Z^T=\mathbf{0}$, where $G_X$ is the generator matrix of $C_X$.
-If $C_X$ and $C_Z$ are LDPC codes, i.e., the non-zero elements in its parity-check matrix are sparse, then the corresponding quantum code is called a QLDPC code.
-The QLDPC codes considered in this paper, including the bicycle code \cite{SparseGraph}, generalized bicycle code \cite{GBYC}, and HP code \cite{HGP}, are all types of CSS codes.
+If $C_X$ and $C_Z$ are LDPC codes, i.e., the non-zero elements in its parity-check matrix are bound by a constant, then the corresponding quantum code is called a QLDPC code.
+The QLDPC codes considered in this paper, including the bicycle code \cite{SparseGraph}, HP code \cite{HGP}, generalized bicycle code \cite{GBYC}, generalized HP code \cite{GBYC}, and bivariate bicycle code \cite{IBM}, all belong to the class of CSS codes.

-\subsection{Quantum channel and syndrome-based BP (sBP)}
+\subsection{Quantum Channel and Syndrome-based BP (sBP)}

-For an $N$-qubit system, any arbitrary error pattern can be digitalized and can then be represented as the element in the $N$-fold Pauli group, which consists of $X$ and $Z$ \cite{DISCRETE}.
-Thus, the noisy model can be viewed as two independent channels, a bit-flip with probability $p_x$ and a phase-flip with $p_z$.
-Since all the codes considered in this paper are CSS codes, neglecting the correlation between $X$ and $Z$ errors, it is sufficient to decode using just one type of parity-check matrix and error channel.
+For an $N$-qubit system, any arbitrary error pattern can be digitalized and represented as an element of the $N$-fold Pauli group, which consists of $X$ and $Z$ \cite{DISCRETE}.
+Thus, the noisy model can be viewed as two independent channels, a bit-flip with crossover probability $p_x$ and a phase-flip with crossover probability $p_z$.
+Since all codes considered in this paper are CSS codes and the correlation between $X$ and $Z$ errors is neglected, it is sufficient to decode using just one type of parity-check matrix and error channel.
 For instance, the bit-flip noisy channel with crossover probability $p_x$ and $H_Z=H$ are considered in this paper.